 - An RDP app on your Android device

-Connecting to your Raspberry Pi via SSH, enter the following to update the package list and install xrdp.
+Connect to your Raspberry Pi via SSH then enter the following to update the package list and install xrdp.

 sudo apt update sudo apt install xrdp

 Next, find an RDP app for Android.
 Microsoft Remote Desktop is a good option.